Ly0n/awesome-robotic-tooling/README.md

 * [syncthing](https://github.com/syncthing/syncthing) - is a continuous file synchronization program
 * [rqt_bag_exporter](https://gitlab.com/InstitutMaupertuis/rqt_bag_exporter) - Qt GUI to export ROS bag topics to files (CSV and/or video)
 * [xviz](https://github.com/uber/xviz) - A protocol for real-time transfer and visualization of autonomy data
+* [kitti_to_rosbag](https://github.com/ethz-asl/kitti_to_rosbag) - dataset tools for working with the KITTI dataset raw data and converting it to a ROS bag.
+Also allows a library for direct access to poses, velodyne scans, and images.

 ### Network Distributed File System
 * [sshfs](https://github.com/osxfuse/sshfs) - File system based on the SSH File Transfer Protocol